ICGC-TCGA-PanCancer/PCAP-core/README.md

 * Pull a clean version of the repo and use this for the following steps.

 ####Cutting the release
-1. Update `lib/PCAP.pm` to the correct version (adding rc/beta to end if applicable).
+1. Update `lib/PCAP.pm` to the correct version.
+2. Update `c/Makefile` to the correct version.
-2. Ensure upgrade path for new version number is added to `lib/PCAP.pm`.
+3. Ensure upgrade path for new version number is added to `lib/PCAP.pm`.
-3. Update `Changes` to show major items.
+4. Update `Changes` to show major items.
-4. Run `./prerelease.sh`
+5. Run `./prerelease.sh`
-5. Check all tests and coverage reports are acceptable.
+6. Check all tests and coverage reports are acceptable.
-6. Commit the updated docs tree and updated module/version.
+7. Commit the updated docs tree and updated module/version.
-7. Push commits.
+8. Push commits.
-8. Use the GitHub tools to draft a release.
+9. Use the GitHub tools to draft a release.